Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 Step 5: Create an HPA Policy

-HPA periodically checks pod metrics, calculates the number of replicas required to handle the increased or decreased load, and then adds the required number of replicas for the workload.
-For more information about HPA, see How HPA Works.
+HPA periodically checks pod metrics, calculates the number of replicas required to handle the increased or decreased load, and then adds the required number of pods for the workload.
 You can use either of the following methods to create an HPA policy.

 In this example, only some mandatory parameters are described.
 You can keep the default values for other parameters.
 For details about the default parameters, see Horizontal Pod Autoscaling.